Noise Levels in Dulles Town Center, VA | Find Quiet Neighborhoods With Our Sound Map

 The EPA's 55 dBA outdoor reference level is a common benchmark for residential noise exposure, especially for activity interference, annoyance, and long-term community noise concerns.
 About 999 Dulles Town Center residents, or 21.7%, live above that level.
 By land area, 36.2% of Dulles Town Center is above 55 dBA.

 Average noise levels for Dulles Town Center residents, grouped by direction from the center of Dulles Town Center.
-Western Dulles Town Center carries the highest population-weighted average; Eastern Dulles Town Center carries the lowest.
-Just 9% of residents in Eastern Dulles Town Center live in blocks above the EPA's 55 dBA threshold, a third of the share in Western Dulles Town Center.
+The highest population-weighted average is in northwestern Dulles Town Center; the lowest is in northeastern Dulles Town Center, where just 31% of residents live in blocks above the EPA's 55 dBA threshold, about two-thirds of the share in the loudest section.

 Eastern Dulles Town Center